heejungshim/mvBIMBAM/README.md

 This repository contains a software mvBIMBAM, a version of [BIMBAM](http://www.haplotype.org/bimbam.html) for multivariate association analysis, implementing a Bayesian approach for genetic association analysis of multiple related phenotypes.

+We adapted the original source code in [BIMBAM](http://www.haplotype.org/bimbam.html) to deal with multiple related phenotypes.

 mvBIMBAM is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License (GPLv3+).